ThorisoM-hub/enterprise-network-security-architecture/README.md

 This project demonstrates the design and implementation of a segmented enterprise network optimized for high-security environments.
 It showcases a transition from a vulnerable, flat network architecture to a Role-Based Access Control (RBAC) architecture.
 By utilizing Virtual Local Area Networks (VLANs), Inter-VLAN routing (Router-on-a-Stick), and Access Control Lists (ACLs), the network ensures that sensitive corporate data remains strictly isolated while maintaining controlled communication lines where business operations dictate.

 The network is divided into multiple departments using VLANs, with controlled communication enforced via Access Control Lists (ACLs).
 Inter-VLAN routing is configured using a Router-on-a-Stick approach, and dynamic IP addressing is provided through DHCP.
-This project reflects real-world Defense-in-Depth, least privilege, identity boundary alignment, and network segmentation strategies used in modern enterprise cybersecurity.
+This project reflects real-world Defense-in-Depth, least privilege, identity boundary alignment, and network segmentation strategies used in modern enterprise cybersecurity.The implementation focuses on reducing the attack surface while maintaining business functionality through structured Layer 2 and Layer 3 security controls.

+Primary Objectives
+* Design a scalable enterprise LAN/WAN using VLAN segmentation.
+* Implement Router-on-a-Stick for inter-VLAN routing.
+* Enforce least-privilege communication using Extended ACLs.
+* Provide centralized DHCP services for automated endpoint configuration.
+* Separate trusted, guest, IoT, management, and DMZ environments.
+* Demonstrate enterprise security architecture suitable for SOC, IAM, and Infrastructure roles.
+* Simulate real-world corporate network deployment using Cisco Packet Tracer

 ---
 ## ⚙️ Core Skills Demonstrated